 Threats to the vitality and viability of Timaru District's commercial centres include: modest projected population growth; increases in e-tailing (purchasing goods and services via the internet); the extent of commercial land supply (including consented but not yet built developments); low productivities of existing retail floorspace; and meeting the associated costs of earthquake strengthening of commercial buildings.
 Those threats are best addressed through an approach that favours consolidating the existing commercial areas in comparison to an approach that provides for wider dispersal or the provision of new commercial or large format nodes.
-Modest growth of Highfield Mall, which provides for the needs of the surrounding intensifying residential community and remains compatible with commercial activity in the Timaru CBD is anticipated.
 The consolidated approach will provide investment certainty to fuel reinvestment confidence in the existing centres and buildings.
 This is especially important for retaining the heritage character of Timaru's town centre.